saagarjha/saagarjha.github.io/about/portfolio/index.md

 Thank you for your time and consideration.

 <hr>
 <a name="footnote1"><sup>1</sup></a> Which prohibits posting code in a publicly available manner so that other students from Monta Vista can use it.
-Since this Gist is private, it should be safe.
+Since I'm only posting snippets, it should be safe.
 <a name="footnote1"><sup>2</sup></a> Taken directly from the [README](https://github.com/saagarjha/break/blob/master/README.md) file on the project page.